deeplearningcin/deeplearningcin/_pages/research.md

 Despite the significant progress and results, many challenges remain, aspects like large-scale parameter optimization, modeling of temporal data with long-term dependencies, generative modeling, efficient Bayesian inference, multimodal data and models, and learning representations needs more contributions.

 Our overarching goal is to gather the recent advances, ongoing developments, and the road that lies ahead of the field of Deep Learning in Artificial Neural Networks.
 The suggested research areas are (but not restricted to):
-* Restricted Boltzmann Machines and Autoencoders (Unsupervised)
+* Deep Networks Foundations: Initialization, Optimization, and Regularization
+* Deep Learning for Tabular Data and Time Series
+* Convolutional Neural Networks: ResNets, DenseNets, EfficientNets, etc
+* Computer Vision: Detection, Segmentation, and Advanced Tasks
-* Convolutional Neural Networks and Recurrent Neural Networks (Supervised)
+* Recurrent Neural Networks: LSTM, GRU, QRNN, etc
+* Sequence-To-Sequence, Attention, Self-Attention, and Transformers
+* Natural Language Processing and Language Models
-* Adversarial Ataques and Defenses
+* Generative Models: Generative Adversarial Networks, etc
-* Deep (Feed Forward) Neural Networks (Supervised)
-* Neural Turing Machines and Memory Networks (Supervised)
+* Self-Supervision, Semi-Supervision, Graph Neural Networks, and Advanced Topics
-* Neural Architecture Search
+* Neural Architecture Search and AutoML
-* Deep Q-Networks (Reinforcement Learning)
-* Sequence to Sequence: Attention Mechanisms
-* Neural Machine Translations and Neural Conversational Models (Supervised)
-* Few-shot Learning
+* Meta-Learning, One-Shot, and Few-Shot Learning
-* Generative Adversarial Networks (Unsupervised)
+* Limitations and Challenges: Out-of Distribution Detection and Adversarial Robustness

 ## Previous projects (2019.2)